RyanBalfanz/didactic-guacamole/docs/index.md

 ## Downloads

-A single Markdown is used to generate all other available formats.
+A [single Markdown file](https://github.com/RyanBalfanz/didactic-guacamole/blob/master/resume.md) is used to generate all other available formats.
 For details check out the [repository].

 - [PDF][resume.pdf]
 - [DOCX][resume.docx]